vsimakhin/web-logbook/README.md

 ## [Unreleased]

+- New: Added a `Sign` menu item to the Flight Record page, allowing flight records to be signed by an instructor or examiner.
+The signature now appears in the PDF logbook.
 - Update: Some code optimization, added error page.
 - Update: `Person Role` selector now uses the dynamic roles listed from the database instead of static defaults or manual settings.
 - New: Added Tags field to flight records.
 Tags are visible in the logbook table and available as filters on the `Map` and `Dashboard` pages.